splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 By default, all plots in a chart use the Y-axis values displayed on the left side of a chart.
 If you have multiple plots, it might be useful to use a second Y-axis, with values displayed on the right side of the chart.
 Click the axis selector for the plot, then select :strong:`left` or :strong:`right`.
 For line charts, a plot that uses the left Y-axis displays with solid lines, and the right Y-axis displays with dotted lines.

-.. tip:: If you are using the :ref:`Stack chart<stacked-chart>` option for an area or column chart, all plots should use the same Y-axis.
+.. note:: If you are using the :ref:`Stack chart<stacked-chart>` option for an area or column chart, all plots should use the same Y-axis.

 Specifying two Y-axes can make chart data look very different.
 Splunk Observability Cloud adjusts axis values of both axes to enhance the display of the data.